 For example, Amazon’s ‘Countdown to Black Friday Deals Week’ has already begun and it is recommended to bookmark Amazon’s Black Friday page as new deals will become available daily.
 Be ready for Amazon’s Black Friday sale on November 17th.
 Amazon regularly runs its Black Friday offers and Cyber Monday offers for eight days straight.

-Target for example offers early access to special offers for RedCard holders.
-Have a preview of Target´s exclusive Black Friday online-only deals here.
+Target, for example, offers early access to special offers for RedCard holders.
+Have a preview of Target´s exclusive Black Friday online-only deals.
 Purchases can be made on Target.com on November 22 beginning at approximately midnight.
 Black Friday deals for REDcard holders will be revealed on November 22.
 Target also offers a bonus: Free shipping on most orders and free same-day pick-up in store.

 Beware of bait-and-switch advertising